syst3x/traffic-radar/README.md

 This project is a traffic speed and volume data-logger utilizing an [OmniPreSense OPS243-A](https://omnipresense.com/product/ops243-doppler-radar-sensor/) dopplar radar and an [Arduino MKR Zero](https://docs.arduino.cc/hardware/mkr-zero).
 Full schematics and source code coming soon.
 In the meantime, check out the BOM below.

 ## System Schematic
+The traffic radar system is powered through the Arduino.
+The Arduino is connected to the battery bank via a USB cable.
+The DS3231 real-time clock module is connected to the Arduino via four wires-- two for power and two for data.
+The RTC is powered using the 3.3V output from the Arduino, and the data lines are connected to the Arduino I2C pins (SDA/SCL).
+The OPS243 radar board is also connected to the arduino via four wires-- two for power and two for data.
+The radar board is connected via the 5V output from the Arduino, and the data lines are connected to the Arduino hardware serial pins (RX/TX).
+Makd sure that the radar TX connects to the Arduino RX, and the radar RX connects to the Arduino TX.

 ![system schematic](traffic-radar.svg)

 ## BOM